p20sami/p20sami.github.io/in-what-ways-does-software-help-and-how-could-it-be-obstructive15751.md

 unemployment because it is much more efficient for a machine to do a human's work.
 In the future, AI is projected to take lots of jobs away from people, causing some turmoil about how ethical is it for a machine to replace a person.

 Can software be invasive?
 Yes, in some ways.
-Malware, spyware and other malicious software can act on your behalf or spy on you or outright locking your system and asking for ransom to unlock it.
+Malware, spyware and other malicious software can act on your behalf, spy on you or outright lock your system and ask for ransom to unlock it.
 But in aircraft, a prominent case, was the MCAS.
 This system was designed to correct an aircraft's angle of attack in case it got too steep and was used in the Boeing 737 MAX.
 The result was two airplane crashes which were directly linked with this system, as a AOA sensor had malfunctioned, sending erroneous data about the AOA to the system thus making it believe that the plane was about to stall.
 So, while the plane was flying perfectly normal,